top of page

 During this ghosting period is when Darcy and Elizabeth grow close and eventually admit their feelings (and their misconceptions of one another that got in the way of those feelings).

-Takeaway: Throughout this plot, there is never a point Elizabeth is seeing both men.
+Takeaway: Throughout the plot, there is never a point Elizabeth is seeing both men.
 She's at first interested in Darcy, gets rejected, then moves on to Wickham.
 The two court for awhile, but Wickham's impatience at not being able to quickly secure a rich bride makes him drop Elizabeth, who is then free to explore her feelings for Darcy.

 @arz28 Azriel Elain Lucien Love Triangles